By Palesa Tlholoe, Certified Financial Planner

 A do-it-yourself option is always available as well, provided that you have the knowledge, but beware that this exercise can be very technical and emotionally challenging.
 Working with an independent expert can take away both of those challenges.

 Technically you need to know the consequences of the changes you may think of implementing.
 On an emotional level it may be difficult to cut certain unnecessary expenditure items from your list for those you love, as it may feel like it’s a reflection of your love for them.
-Visit https://www.1life.co.za/blog/family-meeting-money for more on how to handle a family meeting about money.
+Visit our blog on how to handle a family meeting on money to learn how to have these important discussions.

 In addition, creating liquidity means being on top of your daily expenditures.
 It’s the small things that add up – such as bringing lunch to work instead of buying lunch at work every day, getting coffee from the office instead of buying coffee from the well-known premium brand, or reducing takeaways to once or twice a month instead of every week.